LPD-EPFL/swarm-kv/swarm-kv/README.md

 # SWARM-KV

-An RDMA-based disagregated KVStore with 1 RTT UPDATEs and GETs thanks to the SWARM replication protocol
+A fault-tolerant RDMA-based disaggregated key-value store with 1-RTT UPDATEs and GETs thanks to the SWARM replication protocol

 ## Requirements